Osiris: Father of Horus

 Osiris is the mythological father of the god Horus, whose conception is described in the Osiris myth (a central myth in ancient Egyptian belief).
-The myth describes Osiris as having been killed by his brother Set, who wanted Osiris' throne.
+The myth describes Osiris as having been killed by his brother Set, who wanted Osiris's throne.
 His wife, Isis, finds the body of Osiris and hides it in the reeds where it is found and dismembered by Set.
 Isis retrieves and joins the fragmented pieces of Osiris, then briefly revives him by use of magic.
 This spell gives her time to become pregnant by Osiris.
 Isis later gives birth to Horus.
-Since Horus was born after Osiris' resurrection, Horus became thought of as a representation of new beginnings and the vanquisher of the usurper Set.
+Since Horus was born after Osiris's resurrection, Horus became thought of as a representation of new beginnings and the vanquisher of the usurper Set.

 Ptah-Seker (who resulted from the identification of the creator god Ptah with Seker) thus gradually became identified with Osiris, the two becoming Ptah-Seker-Osiris.
 As the sun was thought to spend the night in the underworld, and was subsequently "reborn" every morning, Ptah-Seker-Osiris was identified as king of the underworld, god of the afterlife, life, death, and regeneration.
+Osiris also has the aspect and form of Seker-Osiris.

 Ram god

-Osiris' soul, or rather his ba, was occasionally worshipped in its own right, almost as if it were a distinct god, especially in the Delta city of Mendes.
-This aspect of Osiris was referred to as Banebdjedet, which is grammatically feminine (also spelt "Banebded" or "Banebdjed"), literally "the ba of the lord of the djed, which roughly means The soul of the lord of the pillar of continuity.
+Osiris's soul, or rather his ba, was occasionally worshipped in its own right, almost as if it were a distinct god, especially in the Delta city of Mendes.
+This aspect of Osiris was referred to as Banebdjedet, which is grammatically feminine (also spelt "Banebded" or "Banebdjed"), literally "the ba of the lord of the djed, which roughly means The soul of the lord of the pillar.
 The djed, a type of pillar, was usually understood as the backbone of Osiris.

 The Nile supplying water, and Osiris (strongly connected to the vegetable regeneration) who died only to be resurrected, represented continuity and stability.
 As Banebdjed, Osiris was given epithets such as Lord of the Sky and Life of the (sun god) Ra.
 Ba does not mean "soul" in the western sense, and has to do with power, reputation, force of character, especially in the case of a god.

 Since the ba was associated with power, and also happened to be a word for ram in Egyptian, Banebdjed was depicted as a ram, or as Ram-headed.
 A living, sacred ram was kept at Mendes and worshipped as the incarnation of the god, and upon death, the rams were mummified and buried in a ram-specific necropolis.
-Banebdjed was consequently said to be Horus' father, as Banebdjed was an aspect of Osiris.
+Banebdjed was consequently said to be Horus's father, as Banebdjed was an aspect of Osiris.

 Regarding the association of Osiris with the ram, the god's traditional crook and flail are the instruments of the shepherd, which has suggested to some scholars also an origin for Osiris in herding tribes of the upper Nile.